UffizziCloud/about_uffizzi/README.md

 ## About
 Uffizzi is a cloud platform that makes it Easy-like-Uffizzi to deploy and manage your applications and databases in the cloud.
 Traditional clouds like AWS, Azure and GCP are great if you need a highly customized cloud, but their hundreds of options require time and expertise.
 Designed to be simple enough for a junior developer but purpose-built for professional applications, Uffizzi automates the complicated setup process typical of other cloud platforms to give you reliable, scalable and secure infrastructure — every time.

+Uffizzi Cloud is currently in private Beta.
+To request access, visit https://uffizzi.cloud.

 ## Features
 - [x] Deploy from Docker Hub
 - [ ] Deploy from GitHub (coming Fall 2020)